 You pay a low, flat fee per paycheck

 Get full, unlimited access with no copays, waiting periods

 Most employees glaze right over this benefit and miss out on having trusted attorneys help them during some of the most important and stressful times in life.

-While you’re looking at your benefits, now is the perfect time to evaluate your 401(k), 403(b), or other retirement plan strategies.
+This is also the perfect time to evaluate your 401(k), 403(b), and other retirement plan strategies.
 Some of SECURE Act 2.0 changes are coming in 2024.
 With each election you make, you should be able to explain why you’re making that election.
 If you can’t, then you don’t have a real strategy.

-Here are just a few of the common mistakes we see employees making with their retirement plans:
+Here are the common mistakes we see employees making with their retirement plans:

 Not having beneficiary(s) on file

 Not taking advantage of Mega Back Door Roth 401(k)

 Choosing investments based on recent performance